 Depending on the value of the merchandise allegedly stolen, retail theft can be classified as either misdemeanor petit theft or felony grand theft.

 In cases involving items that are valued at $100 or less the charge is typically a second degree misdemeanor, punishable by up to 60 days in jail and a $500.00 fine.
 Merchandise that is worth more than $100 but less than $300 is usually treated as a first degree misdemeanor, which is punishable by up to one year in jail and a $1000.00 fine.

 Can Shoplifting be charged as a felony in Okaloosa County?

-When your future is at stake, call Flaherty Defense Firm at (850) 243-6097 to schedule your free consultation.
-We will never judge you or treat you like a criminal.
-We know everyone makes mistakes from time to time and it is our belief that everyone deserves a second chance.
-Our number one goal is to resolve your case in a manner that is favorable to you and causes the least amount of stress and hardship as possible.
-Call our Okaloosa County shoplifting defense lawyers today to see what we can do for you.
+Call Flaherty Defense Firm at (850) 243-6097 to schedule your free consultation.
+We will never judge you.
+We know everyone makes mistakes, and people deserve a second chance.
+Call us today to see what we can do for you.